Rauli26/CSharp/README.md

 # CSharp

-This repo is created just to take note for C# Certification.
+This repo is created to take note for [C# Certification](https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft/).